Audiovisual

 Summary

 The Dutch audiovisual sector is in full swing.
-The viewing behaviour of the Dutch seems to have changed permanently since the corona years.
-They watch films and series en masse via streaming services, which may be at the expense of physical cinema visits.
-The number of cinema visitors fell back to the 2024 level in 2010, while the number of released films and Dutch productions continues to rise every year.
-Cinemas, makers and the Film Fund respond to this by focusing on quality over quantity, with initiatives for new cinema experiences, for Fair Pay, for sustainability and more regional diversity.
+The viewing habits of the Dutch appear to have changed permanently since the COVID-19 years.
+They are watching films and series en masse via streaming services, at the expense of physical cinema attendance.
+The number of cinema visitors dropped back to 2010 levels in 2024, while the number of released films and Dutch productions reached new record highs in 2024.
+Cinemas, filmmakers, and the Film Fund are responding to this by focusing on quality over quantity, with initiatives for new cinema experiences, Fair Pay, sustainability, and greater regional diversity.

 Overview and key figures